NVE/ebm/docs/source/user_case.rst

 +++++++++++++++++++++++++

 The timeline and classification of building codes used by EBM are defined in the csv file ``building_code_parameters.csv``.
-To include TEK30 in your scenario, you must first define it in the file.
+To include TEK30 in your scenario, you must first define it in that file.

 You can edit building_code_parameters.csv using a plain text editor (e.g., Notepad) or spreadsheet software such as Microsoft Excel or LibreOffice Calc.